garrying/wwworkshop/module-8-wwworkshop/README.md

 ### 2: Properties

 - How would you describe the weather today? yesterday? this week?
-- What's the color of the last website you visited?
+- What was the color of the last website you visited?
 - How would you describe the environment/room/building you are in?
 - What word comes to mind when you look out a nearby window?
-- What's the shape of the last cloud looked at?
+- What was the shape of the last cloud looked at?

 ### 3: Navigation

 - Aside from click, hover, and scroll, what's another action one could take on a digital device?
-- What was the last action you did on your computer?
+- What was the last action you performed on your computer?
 - What is an action you don't usually perform on your computer?

 Each entry should be posted on a wall and grouped into 3 sections going from left to right.
 On to left, _Items_.
 On the right, _Navigation_.
 With _Properties_ in between.
 Each section should be clearly defined with a line to help separate the groups.